Racist Promposal Sign Sparks Outrage, Florida Teen Noah Crowley May Face Discipline From Riverview High School

-A Florida teen created an alleged racist poster to ask his girlfriend to the prom, and now the school district may discipline him over the promposal.
+A Florida teen created a poster — that is being described as racist — to ask his girlfriend to the prom, and now the school district may discipline him over the promposal.

 Noah Crowley created a sign that said, “If I was black, I’d be picking cotton, but I’m white, so I’m picking u 4 prom,” which caused outrage across the United States and beyond.
-Now, a Sarasota County school district is reviewing the incident and deciding what action to take to ensure something like this never happens again, the Orlando Sentinel reported.
+Now, the Sarasota County school is reviewing the incident and deciding what action to take to ensure something like this never happens again, the Orlando Sentinel reported.

 Originally sent through Snapchat, a screenshot of the offensive request went viral on Twitter, prompting extreme backlash throughout social media.